Jesse Topper: Political career

+In November 2024, Topper was elected to serve as minority leader of the Republican caucus in the House for the 2025–2026 legislative session.
+Following the 2024 election, Topper stood as the Republican nominee for speaker of the house.
+Democrats won a one seat majority in the election, but Representative Matthew Gergely was absent from the vote due to a medical episode, leaving the chamber tied.
+Topper thus withdrew his name from consideration for speaker, allowing Joanna McClinton's reelection.

 Political positions

-Topper is fiscally and socially conservative.
+Topper is socially and fiscally conservative.
 He is also pro-life and a "strong supporter" of the Second Amendment.
 Topper opposes legalizing adult use cannabis in Pennsylvania.

 Personal life

-Topper is married to Christy Smith, the couple live in Bedford, Pennsylvania and have two sons.
-He previously served as a minister at a United Methodist Church in his hometown.
+Topper was married to Christy Smith and had two sons.
+The couple divorced in 2021.
+Topper previously served as a minister at a United Methodist Church in his hometown.